-The i8 is a plug-in hybrid/extended range EV that accelerates from 0 to 60 in under 4.5 seconds and has a top speed of 155mph.
-It won the coveted Green Car of the Year Award in 2014 and the Luxury Green Car of the Year Award in 2015.
-It has won two Engine of the Year Awards, the latest in 2018 for the BMW 1.5-litre three-cylinder petrol-electric hybrid.
+The i8 EREV won the coveted Green Car of the Year Award in 2014 and the Luxury Green Car of the Year Award in 2015.
+It has won three Engine of the Year Awards, the latest in 2018 for the BMW 1.5-litre three-cylinder petrol-electric hybrid.

-Standard features include 20-inch alloy wheels, driver-adjustable suspension, LED exterior lighting (headlights, foglights, running lights and taillights), automatic headlights and wipers, front and rear parking sensors, a surround-view camera system, auto-dimming mirrors, keyless entry and ignition, dual-zone automatic climate control, leather upholstery, six-way power front seats, driver-seat memory settings and a tilt-and-telescoping leather-wrapped steering wheel.
+Standard features include driver-adjustable suspension, LED exterior lighting (headlights, fog lights, running lights and taillights), automatic headlights and wipers, front and rear parking sensors, a surround-view camera system, auto-dimming mirrors, keyless entry and ignition, dual-zone automatic climate control, leather upholstery, six-way power front seats, driver-seat memory settings and a tilt-and-telescoping leather-wrapped steering wheel.